makcedward/nlpaug/README.md

 ### 1.0.0dev Sep, 2020
 *   Upgraded to use AutoModel and AutoTokeizer for ContextualWordEmbsAug, ContextualWordEmbsForSentenceAug and AbstSummAug.
 Fix [#133](https://github.com/makcedward/nlpaug/issues/133), [#105]((https://github.com/makcedward/nlpaug/issues/105))
+*   Refactoring audio and spectrogram augmenters
+*   Added LoudnessAug into spectrogram augmenters

 See [changelog](https://github.com/makcedward/nlpaug/blob/master/CHANGE.md) for more details.